Linseed and Green Tea, Allies Against Cancer?

 Diet: a risk factor

-The causes that lead to the appearance of cancer still haven’t been completely discovered.
-It is considered to result from several combined factors: environmental, genetic, physiological, and dietary”
+The causes that lead to the appearance of cancer are still unclear.
+But experts believe it results from several combined factors: environmental, genetic, physiological, and dietary.

 - Genetic hereditary factors